 The William E. Boeing Department of Aeronautics &

-Astronautics at the University of Washington (A&A) invites
+Astronautics at the University of Washington invites applications

-Candidates are being considered for cluster hires within the
+Candidates are being considered in the plasma field.
+Specific

 environment in which our faculty and students work on impactful